Act Governing Food Safety and Sanitation

 Article 4

-The actions taken by the competent authority in the governing of food safety and sanitation shall base on risk assessment and shall align with satisfying the citizens’right to have healthy and safe food and the right to know, as well as the principles of scientific evidence, precaution, and information transparency.
+The actions taken by the competent authority in the governing of food safety and sanitation shall be based on risk assessment and shall align with satisfying the citizens’ right to have healthy and safe food and the right to know, as well as the principles of scientific evidence, precaution, and information transparency.
 The competent authority shall establish a risk assessment and advisory system.

-The advisory system in Paragraph 1 shall refer to a council advisory committee comprising of experts and scholars specializing in food safety, nutrition, medicine, toxicology, risk management, agriculture, law, and humanities and social science to facilitate regulation of food sanitation and safety, nutrition, genetically modified foods, food advertising and labeling, and food testing methods.
+The advisory system in Paragraph 1 shall refer to a council advisory committee comprising experts and scholars specializing in food safety, nutrition, medicine, toxicology, risk management, agriculture, law, and humanities and social science to provide advice on food sanitation and safety, nutrition, genetically modified foods, food advertising and labeling, and food testing methods.
 Each gender shall not be less than one-third of the total number of the committee members.

 The members of the committee shall abide by the recusal regulation of Article 32 of the Administrative Procedure Act.
 The regulations governing the formation, proceedings, procedures, scope and other matters to be complied with for such council advisory committee shall be prescribed by the central competent authority.